christianbergsoerensen/Overengineered-Calculator/README.md

     - Response: The result of the operation.

 - **GET /history**: Retrieve the history of past calculations.
-    - Response: List of all calculations with operation, operands, and result.
+    - Response: List of all calculations with id, operation, operands, result and timestamp.

 ## Running the API Locally